Monthly Tech-Tip from Tony Hansen SignUp

 • Crazing Risk: If you use a clay body with low silica, you are almost guaranteed to see crazing over time.

 • Clay Body Sensitivity: It looks vibrant on white clay but can look muddy or "dirty" on dark, iron-rich stoneware.
-It really needs a clean, light canvas to shine.
+It needs a clean, light canvas to shine.

 Related Information